dartharnold/EDTS/README.md

 ### How to use ###

-On first run, the latest [EDDB](http://eddb.io) system and station data must be downloaded:
+On first run, the latest [EDDB](http://eddb.io) system and station data must be downloaded, as well as [Coriolis](http://coriolis.io) data for ship FSD sizes:

 `python eddb.py --download`
+`python coriolis.py --download`

 Once this is done, the script can be used: